A Defense of Proposition 13 Property Tax Revenues

 When it comes to gathering sufficient property taxes, Prop 13 is no problem at all – except for profligate spenders.
 Look at the history of my San Diego County – a history which pretty much reflects the history of property taxes in the urban/suburban counties that hold over 85% of California’s population.

-According to the SD County Tax Assessor, in 1977 – the year BEFORE Prop 13 took effect (when everything was working great, according to Prop 13 critics) – our countywide property tax revenue was about $639 million.
-In the 2012-2013 fiscal year, our county treasurer reported real estate property tax revenues of $4.630 BILLION.
-For every property tax dollar collected in 1977, the county in 2012-13 collected $7.25.
-And BTW, according to the County Assessor, since Prop 13 passed, 97% of the pre-Prop 13 county owner-occupied homes has changed hands (and been reassessed) at least once.
+According to San Diego County, in 1977 – the year BEFORE Prop 13 took effect (when everything was working great, according to Prop 13 critics) – our countywide property tax revenue was about $639 million.
+In the 2014-2015 fiscal year, our county reports property tax revenues of $5.368 BILLION.
+Hence for every property tax dollar collected in 1977, the county in 2014-15 collected $8.41.
+And BTW, according to the County Assessor, since Prop 13 passed, 97% of the pre-Prop 13 county owner-occupied homes have changed hands (and been reassessed) at least once.

-During that time frame, our county population has grown about 86%, and inflation has gone up about 258%.
-Hence property tax revenues today are substantially higher than the bloated PRE-Prop 13 year, even after adjusting for inflation and population growth.
+During that time frame, our county population has grown about 92.6%, and inflation has gone up about 266%.
+Hence property tax revenues today are higher than the bloated PRE-Prop 13 year, even after adjusting for inflation and population growth.

 To see how CA ranks numerically against the other states on tax, regulation, litigation, utility costs and other economic factors (with confirming URL’s), go to: www.TinyURL.com/CA-vs-other-states and read the latest updated version of my dreary fact sheet “Breaking Bad – CA vs. the Other States.”

-It turns out that, under Prop 13, property tax revenue is FAR more stable than our other forms of tax revenue.
+ANOTHER PROP 13 BENEFIT: It turns out that, under Prop 13, property tax revenue is FAR more stable than our other forms of CA tax revenue.
 During the recession, income tax revenue plunged, and sales tax revenue significantly declined.

 Consider what happens without Prop 13 protection: In the real estate boom years from 1998 through 2005, property taxes would have SOARED.
 Even WITH the Prop 13 limitations, San Diego County property tax revenue collection during this period STILL rose 111%.
 But then in the next four years, dropping property values would have caused a dramatic plummet in property tax revenues – revenues that governments would now be hooked on – just like we see with our volatile sales taxes, and especially with our hugely erratic income tax revenues.
 Property tax revenues are CA governments’ one steady, reliable source of income – thanks to Prop 13.